informatixinc/Cal-Notify/README.md

   ![Flow Diagram](https://github.com/informatixinc/Cal-Notify/blob/master/Flow.PNG)

 ###Code Flow
-Our code flow illustrating application layers and technologies used is indicated below; our software architecture which
-illustrates code flow can be found [here](https://github.com/informatixinc/Cal-Notify/blob/master/Screenshots_and_pictures/cal_notify_software_architecture.png)
+Our code flow illustrating application layers and technologies used can be found [here](https://github.com/informatixinc/Cal-Notify/blob/master/Screenshots_and_pictures/cal_notify_software_architecture.png)

 ###Adherence to the US Digital Services Playbook
 We followed all of the applicable Playbook plays.
 Our agile human centered approach incorporates the application development aspects